Skip to content

 Fuzzy or Complex Patterns

-• Requires understanding contextual semantics
+• Requires contextual understanding

 Patterns That Need Learning